ccxt/ccxt/CONTRIBUTING.md

 - Concurrency in Python with async/await (with respect to 2.7)
 - WebSocket interfaces
 - REST long-poller
-- Unified deposit methods
+- Unified deposit method
-- Unified withdrawal methods
+- Unified withdraw method

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.